bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el06">06.
 Functions: Bean counting</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Your function will need a loop that looks at every character in the string.
+It
+can run an index from zero to one below its length (< string.length).
+If the character at the current position is the same as the one the function is looking for, it adds 1 to a counter variable.
+Once the loop has finished, the counter can be returned.</p>
+<p>Take care to make all the bindings used in the function local to the function
+by properly declaring them with the let or const keyword</p>

 <p>You can get the Nth character, or letter, from a string by writing "string".charAt(N),
 similar to how you get its length with "s".length.
 The returned value will be a string containing only one character (for example, "b").
 The first character has position zero,